axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

    <li><a href="https://radicalcompanies.com/2022/05/13/rkare" target="_blank">rKare</a></li>
    <li><a href="https://radicalcompanies.com/2022/05/14/rclean" target="_blank">rClean</a></li>
   </ul>
  <p>The new idea, suggested by Jose, is to make them franchises, but not Fiat Franchises.
-The Radical Franchise would have no capital owners, instead the Radical Franchisor and the  Radical franchisees will be the same, co-owners of the Radical Franchise.</p>
+The Radical Franchise would have no capital owners, instead the Radical Franchisor and the  Radical franchisees will be the same as the others participants, co-owners of the Radical Franchise.</p>

 <h1>The Radical Franchise</h1>
  <p>The Radical Franchise itself will be an Ensemble of companies providing services the Radical Franchisees require (<em>e.g.</em>, purchasing, recycling, accounting, legal, etc).</p>